 Gasifier: DOE Supported R&D for Gasifier Optimization/Plant Supporting Systems

-NETL is supporting R&D in three separate projects in this area:
+NETL is supporting R&D in two separate projects in the area of gasifier sensor development: